-Councils angry at 1.5% rates peg
+1.5% rate peg 'financial noose' for councils

 It will be bad news for councils across the state, however, including Clarence Valley Council that had factored in a 2.5% increase into its plans to ask for a 9% rate rise for the next financial year.

-The council will meet today to discuss its latest Fit For The Future submission and a special rate variation will be discussed at December's onthly meeting.
+The council will meet today to discuss its latest Fit For The Future submission and a special rate variation will be discussed at December's monthly meeting.

 Cr Rhoades hit out at yesterday's decision, saying it failed to allow councils to address the infrastructure renewal backlog.